Grande Armée: Chasseurs

 Chasseurs (Hunters) were the fusiliers of the Légère battalions.
 They made up the majority of the formation.
 They were armed with the Charleville model 1777 musket and a bayonet, and also with a short sabre for close combat.

 From 1803, each battalion comprising eight chasseur companies.
 Each company numbered around 120 men.
 In 1808, Napoleon reorganised the infantry battalion from nine to six companies.
 The new companies were to be larger, comprising 140 men, and four of these were to be made up of chasseurs.

 The chasseurs had far more ornate uniforms than their contemporaries the fusiliers.
 Until 1806, they were equipped with a cylindrical shako with a large dark green plume and decorated with white cords.
 Their uniform was a darker blue than that of the line regiments, to aid with camouflage while skirmishing.
 Their coat was similar to that of the line troops, but their lapels and cuffs were also dark blue, and it featured dark green and red epaulettes.
 They also wore dark blue trousers and high imitation hussar boots.
 After 1807, the cylindrical shako was replaced with the standard shako, but was still embellished by white cords.
 As with the line fusiliers, chasseur companies were distinguished by coloured pom-poms, but the colours for the different companies changed from regiment to regiment.

 Cavalry

 By decree of the emperor himself, cavalry typically were between a fifth and a sixth of the Grande Armée.
 Cavalry regiments of 800–1,200 men were made up of three or four escadrons of two companies each, plus supporting elements.
 In light cavalry and dragoon regiments, the first company of every regiment's first escadron, was always designated as 'elite', with presumably, the best men and horses.
 In the revolution's wake, the cavalry suffered the greatest from the loss of experienced aristocratic officers and NCOs still loyal to the Ancien Régime.
 Consequently, the quality of French cavalry drastically declined.
 Napoleon rebuilt the branch, turning it into arguably the finest in the world.
 Until 1812, it was undefeated in any large engagements above the regimental level.
+Indeed, in terms of combat skill, the French cavalrymen were inferior to the other great European powers of the time, performing worse in combats of this level (in general).
+The reason for this is a banal lack of preparation for horsemanship.
+Nevertheless, the strength of the French cavalry lay within the Napoleonic organization of the French army.
+It performed better at a higher level of command, concentrating in large masses.
+For example, in a major battle, the cavalry reserve would break through enemy lines at a decisive moment or counterattack an advancing enemy.
 There were two primary types of cavalry for different roles, heavy and light.